Security-Onion-Solutions/securityonion-docs/managing-alerts.rst

 so-rule
 -------

-Starting in 2.3.30, we have a new utility called ``so-rule`` which will allow you to disable, enable, or modify rules.
+Starting in 2.3.30, we have a new utility called ``so-rule`` which will allow you to disable, enable, or modify NIDS rules.
 Run ``so-rule`` without any options to see the help output:

 ::